Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ### CPU

-Our system's CPU is likely located bellow the block cooling block as hinted by the DDR3 Sk hyinx memory chips surrounding another imposing black passive cooler.
+Our system's CPU is likely located below the block cooling block as hinted by the DDR3 Sk hyinx memory chips surrounding another imposing black passive cooler.

 {{< figure